 Finally, if necessary, Mr. Goldstein can take your case to arbitration or to court.
 If your franchisor is unwilling to negotiate a fair outcome, Mr. Goldstein can use his vast experience in franchise litigation to attempt to have your franchise agreement’s restrictive covenants set aside.
 In many cases, once formal dispute resolution proceedings have been initiated, franchisors will become more willing to negotiate in good faith.

-Are You Facing the Consequences of Your Franchise Agreement’s Restrictive Covenants?
 Discuss Your Legal Rights with Attorney Jeffrey M. Goldstein

 For more information about challenging the enforceability of your franchise agreement’s restrictive covenants, request a free initial consultation at the Goldstein Law Firm.
 To schedule an appointment with restrictive covenant lawyer Jeffrey M. Goldstein as soon as possible, call 202-293-3947 or inquire online now.